kids encyclopedia robot

 Zamorano's Inter Milan jersey (one plus eight) next to Ronaldo (number 10) and Figo (seven) in the San Siro museum

 After six seasons in the Spanish league, Zamorano played four seasons in Serie A with Inter Milan, from 1996 to 2000, where he was teammates with Youri Djorkaeff, Diego Simeone, Javier Zanetti and Ronaldo, among others.
-He was initially the club's premier striker, holding the coveted number nine shirt.
-However, upon Roberto Baggio's arrival at the club, Ronaldo was forced to give up number ten, and wear number nine, therefore Zamorano had to give up his number but refused to wear another and started wearing a shirt bearing the number '1+8', therefore making him mathematically still a number 9 striker.
+He was initially the club's premier striker, playing with the number nine shirt.
+However, after Roberto Baggio's arrival at the club, Ronaldo was forced to give up number ten, and wear number nine according to the terms of a Nike sponsorship.
+Therefore Zamorano had to give up his number and chose number 18, adding a "+" to his shirt to create the equation '1+8', making him mathematically still a number 9 striker.
 In May 1998, Inter won the UEFA Cup after beating Lazio in the final 3–0, with Zamorano scoring the opening goal.
 He had also scored in the second leg of the previous year's final, with the game going to penalties.
 However, Zamorano missed his penalty as Inter lost the shootout to Schalke 04 4–1.

 Zamorano would move to Mexico in 2001 to play for América for two seasons, winning the Torneo de Verano in the first season.
 He concluded his career playing for Colo-Colo in 2003, making a childhood dream come true.
 He announced his retirement in July of that year after a professional career spanning more than 16 years.